Biden partially lifts ban on Ukraine using US arms in strikes on Russian territory, US officials say

 The right to self-defense, he said, ” includes also striking legitimate military targets outside Ukraine.”

+Czech Foreign Minister Jan Lipavsky said at a NATO-related event Thursday in Prague that Ukraine needs resources to counter Russia’s relentless assault.

+Biden's decision comes as he's set to travel to France early next month to attend D-Day 80th anniversary commemorations in Normandy, a watershed moment in changing the course of World War II.
+Zelenskyy is among dozens of world leaders expected to attend to attend the D-Day commemorations.

 Lee reported from Prague.
-Associated Press writer Karel Janicek contributed to this report.
+Associated Press writers Karel Janicek in Prague and Ellen Knickmeyer contributed to this report.

-Follow the AP's coverage of Secretary of State Antony Blinken at https://apnews.com/hub/antony-blinken.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.